 Faculty at UWSMPH work to achieve strategic goals at department, school and campus levels which embody the Wisconsin Idea and include UWSMPH strategic pillars of scholarship, science, service and social responsibility.

 UWSMPH is committed to being a diverse, equitable, inclusive, and anti-racist workplace and is an Equal Employment Opportunity, Affirmative Action employer.
 Applications from Black, Indigenous and People of Color (BIPOC) individuals, LGBTQ+ and non-binary identities, women, persons with disabilities, military service members and veterans are strongly encouraged.

 A competitive salary and benefit package is provided, including generous academic support.

-Research program (20%): The successfully recruited surgeon on the Clinical Health Sciences (CHS) Track will also participate in and develop original and high-quality lines of research inquiry.
+The successfully recruited surgeon on the Clinical Health Sciences (CHS) Track will also participate in and is expected to develop robust original and high-quality lines of research inquiry.
 The applicant will conduct research activities that may draw on numerous available collaborators.
 The Department of Surgery provides access to core resources including biostatistics, research programming, software development, clinical data/electronic medical records analysis and qualitative research support.